Starenergyems/DR_onsite/README.md

 - `records` – 15-minute meter records (same coverage as `/dr/day-select/cbl`)
 - `contract_capacity_kw` – the customer’s contract capacity (CBL2) used in the CBL calculation
 - `committed_capacity_kw` – the committed reduction capacity (約定抑低契約容量) used for the reward formula
-- Optional: `assumed_adjust_avg_kw` – provide an assumed 22:00–24:00 average if calculating before event-day data is available.
+- Optional: `assumed_af_kw` – provide an assumed 22:00–24:00 average if calculating before event-day data is available (used for AF).

 Example (using the sample payload built above):